 - Non dairy milk – This recipe calls for a vegan buttermilk substitute.
 You’ll make it by combining apple cider vinegar and non-dairy milk.

-- Apple cider vinegar – If you don’t have any apple cider vinegar, white vinegar will be just fine.
+- Apple cider vinegar – If you don’t have any apple cider vinegar, white vinegar (cooking vinegar) or lemon juice will be just fine.

 - Naturally refined coconut oil or vegan butter – You’ll be melting this, so feel free to use any neutral flavor of cooking oil that you like.